 If you have the funds, you should get professional help.
 Although some people may feel that they can do most of the editing work themselves, you should remember that a lot depends on the manuscript editing process.

-And it would cost you a lot more, if you publish your book and find out there are many mistakes in your final copy.
+And it would cost you a lot more if you publish your book and find out there are many mistakes in your final copy.
 So it always pays to get professional help.

-There is a plethora of editors you can hire or you can consider looking into your publisher's services such as Writers Republic's editorial services.
+There are a plethora of editors you can hire or you can consider looking into your publisher's services such as Writers Republic's editorial services.
 Getting an editorial service is a lot more affordable than you may think.